adamwong246/testeranto/README.md

 ### the good parts

-Testeranto can test any statefull typescript, from individual classes to entire services.
+Testeranto can test any stateful typescript, from individual classes to entire services.

 Testeranto bridges TDD and BDD patterns.
 You can use the given-when-then lingua-franca of gherkin, AND you can also use an imperative style which is a bit more flexible.

-Testeranto.ts is comprised entirely of <1000 lines of typescript, with only 1 dependency (lodash).
+Testeranto.ts is very lightweight and unopinionated.
+It is comprised entirely of <1000 lines of typescript, with only 1 dependency (lodash).

 Testeranto is just TS, so you don't need to spend all your time writing regexes to match against tests written in a text file.

 ### the bad parts

+Testerano is not for testing pure functions.
+It's designed only to address _stateful_ logic.

-You will need to implement your own test infrastructure.
+Because testerano is so unopinionated, it does not provide test infrastructure.
+You will need to find an existing recipe and implement this yourself.
 Depending on your needs, you will need to implement an interface which extends 1 of 2 classes:
 1] `TesterantoClassic`, when you only need to test a class 2] `TesterantoBasic`, when you need to test something more complex

-### examples
+### examples of test infrasuctures

 - [Testing a class, with TesterantoClassic](/tests/Rectangle)
 - [Testing a Redux store](/tests/Redux+Reselect+React/LoginStore.test.ts)